Objective detection of coherent vortices from instantaneous flow data: Discussion

 In this example, the modified rate \eqref{Objective rate} vanishes identically as well, showing that $\bm{T}$ is the exact global minimizer.
 The SUV field $\bm{v}_\text{s}=\bm{v}-\bm{T}\bm{x}$ corresponds to the streamfunction

 In contrast to the original stream function, $\psi_s$ correctly predicts the topology of the fluid particle motion defined by \eqref{streamfunction}, which consists of two diametrically opposed vortex cells separated by a rotating separation line, see Fig. \ref{Figure 1}\textbf{b},\textbf{c}.
+This example has been previously resolved \cite{Kaszás2023211,KogelbauerPedergnana2025} and serves only as a check that the method described in this work measured up to these previous efforts for this kinematic example of an unsteady flow.